FsocietyVoid/Spotipy/README.md

-#### **SpotifyFlopy: Minimal Spotify Playlist Downloader**
+# **Spotipy: Minimal Spotify Playlist Downloader**

-SpotifyFlopy is a simple, web-based application that allows users to download songs from any Spotify playlist by providing the playlist link.
+Spotipy is a simple, web-based application that allows users to download songs from any Spotify playlist by providing the playlist link.
 Users can set their own Spotify API credentials and download high-quality music directly to their local machines.

 ---